VenLL/tswd-portfolio-Ven/final-project-part-two.md

 ## Interview Approach
 I selected 3 individuals who are of varying ages and stages in life, yet prioritize health in their lives and are highly interested in and sensitive to healthcare-related issues.

+Interviewee 1:

+A man in his 50s who works in the healthcare industry.

+Interviewee 2:

+A woman in her 60s who is a retired professional with declining health.

+Interviewee 3:

+A student in her 20s who has a chronic illness resulting to a need to visit hospitals every now and then.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.